SIMEXP/lab-documentation/source/alliance_canada/hpc.rst

-Using super computers from compute canada
+Using super computers from alliance canada
 =========================================

 `Compute-canada <https://www.computecanada.ca/home/>`_ is the provider of High Performance Computers (HPC) that allows you to achieve massive computation speed.
 It is a non-profit canadian organization providing free computation power to canadian institutions, so you should use it!

-Don't hesitate to check the `compute canada website <https://docs.computecanada.ca/wiki/Running_jobs>`_ for more tutorials.
+Don't hesitate to check the `alliance canada website <https://docs.alliancecan.ca/wiki/Running_jobs>`_ for more tutorials.

 Pre-requisites
 ::::::::::::::